 Learn how to make pie crust from crust.
-This is an easy homemade flaky pie crust in this step by step photo tutorial, with video.
+This is an easy homemade flaky pie crust recipe and tutorial.
+I have a step by step photo tutorial, with video.
 If you think a flaky pie crust is out of your reach, think again!
-This easy flaky pie crust recipe is foolproof.

 Perfect flaky pie crust.
 Sounds like catching a Unicorn doesn’t it?
 I assure you it isn’t.